HiEST/scorsa/README.md

 ## Tools

-- `bin/scorsa-sched`: Schedule a workload on a system; requires a system configuration, and a workload to run.
+- `bin/scorsa-sched`: Simulate the execution of a workload; requires a system configuration, and a workload description.
+- `bin/scorsa-plot`: Plot a workload schedule; requires a system configuration, a workload description, and a schedule.

 ## Data